- Nicky

 It can be tricky to understand at first but it will not take long before your students will love it.
 There is a timed option available if your students wish to use it.

-Seems to hold student's attention for longer than the Cisco game.
+Seems to hold student's attention for longer than the Cisco binary game.

 Skills covered: Binary-denary conversion only